practicalli/spacemacs/spacemacs-basics/evil/index.md

 ## Learn Vim-style editing

-Vim-style editing is arguably the most effective way to work with text, supporting changes as much thorugh through text manipulation as editing text.
-Once practised, vim-style editing is far faster than uni-mode eiting.
+Vim-style editing is arguably the most effective way to work with text, supporting changes as much through text manipulation as editing text.
+Once practised, vim-style editing is far faster than uni-mode editing.

 The recommended way to learn vim style editing is to practice and ideally use it for everything you do.